swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-groups-roles.md

 #### Requirements

 Be either a newly certified Software or Data Carpentry instructor or be in the process of completing certification.
 Generally Mentees will have taught one or no workshops, but may have been helpers before.

 #### To Participate

-The join the mentoring program, email the Director of Assessment and Community Equity, Kari L. Jordan at kariljordan@carpentries.org.
+To join the mentoring program, email the Director of Assessment and Community Equity, Kari L. Jordan at kariljordan@carpentries.org.

 ### Mentors